emicklei/melrose-docs/content/blog/map.md

 ---
-title: "Introducing 'collect'"
+title: "Introducing 'map'"
-description: "Use collect to transform a collection of sequences using a replacement function"
+description: "Use map to transform a collection of sequences using a replacement function"
-lead: "Use collect to transform a collection of sequences (requires v0.54+)."
+lead: "Use map to transform a collection of sequences (requires v0.55+)."
 date: 2024-09-10T09:58:42+02:00
 lastmod: 2024-09-10T09:58:42+02:00
 draft: false